 Reepicheep is my boy, erm, mouse.
 Eddie Izzard completely captured him.
 So prideful, unwilling to back down from a fight he knows is, believing until the end.
 The evolution of Trumpkin was so remarkable to see.
 There’s something to be said of not believing in something or someone.
 And that’s not a religious theme, but more of a personal growth idea.

 I just read that Peter Dinklage (who played Trumpkin) said his character was more for the cynical adults in the audience who don’t believe in what Narnia stands for.
 So he was sort of their mouthpiece throughout the film.

 I also cannot wait to see Ben as Caspian in Dawn Treader and, to a lesser extent, Silver Chair (because we know what happens to him in that book).
-I wasn’t sure how the Spanish style for the Telmarines was gonna fly, because I hadn’t really read them as of Spanish stock, but it worked out pretty well.
-When I read the book again, that’s prolly how I’m gonna hear their voices in my head, haha.
-I LOVED the battle scene between Peter and Miraz, from Edmund delivering the decree to Miraz getting shanked at the end, haha.
+I wasn’t sure how the Spanish style for the Telmarines would fly because I hadn’t read them as of Spanish stock, but it worked out pretty well.

 When I reread the book, that’s how I’m going to hear their voices in my head, haha.
 I LOVED the battle scene between Peter and Miraz, from Edmund delivering the decree to Miraz getting shanked at the end.

 Are you ready to consume a creative writing podcast in 10 minutes or less?